flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/systemPatterns.md

 ## Use Standalone Widgets over Helper Methods

-When a widget's build method becomes complex, prefer creating new standalone widgets instead of helper methods that return widgets.
+When a widget's build method becomes complex, always prefer creating new standalone widgets instead of helper methods that return widgets.

 -   **Benefits:**
     -   **Testability:** Each widget can be tested independently.